Here's how to watch tonight's NFL action without cable TV

 The New England Patriots, Baltimore Ravens and Kansas City Chiefs started the NFL season in fine form, while the Cleveland Browns, New York Jets and Atlanta Falcons had the most disappointing losses to start the year.
-You can read a week 1 recap here, but two games remain before week 1 wraps, with not one but two Monday Night Football games tonight.
+You can read a week 1 recap here.

-First, the Houston Texans play the New Orleans Saints, followed by the Denver Broncos and the Oakland Raiders.
-The Texans at Saints game starts at 7:10 p.m.
-ET followed by Broncos at Raiders at 10:20 p.m.
-ET.
-Both Monday Night Football games are on ESPN.
+With the exception of the New Orleans Saints, the NFC South had a particularly poor start to the year.
+Tonight both the Tampa Bay Buccaneers and Carolina Panthers are hoping to get in the win column when they meet to kick off week 2 at 8:20 p.m.
+ET on NFL Network.

-Here's how cord cutters can watch the games tonight live without cable -- as well as the rest of the NFL games this season on Mondays nights, Thursday nights and Sundays.
+Here's how cord cutters can watch the game tonight live without cable -- as well as the rest of the NFL games this season on Mondays nights, Thursday nights and Sundays.

 How can I watch my local team's NFL games?